AGK001/EntraID-Python-Automation/README.md

 # 🛡️ Entra ID Automation Tool (Python & Microsoft Graph)

 ## 📋 The Problem
-Manually creating users in Microsoft Entra ID (Azure AD) is a slow, repetitive process and highly prone to human error—such as typos in email addresses or missing location data.
+Manually creating users in Microsoft Entra ID (Azure AD) is a slow, repetitive process and highly prone to human error, such as typos in email addresses or missing location data.

 ## 🚀 The Solution
 This tool automates the identity lifecycle management using **Python** and the **Microsoft Graph API**.
 It allows administrators to: